PackagePages/LaravelPackage.com/docs/09-routing.md

 ## Assets

-It is likely that you'll want to include a CSS and/or javascript file when you're adding views to your package.
+You'll likely want to include a CSS and javascript file when you're adding views to your package.

 ### Creating an 'assets' Directory

-If you want to use a CSS stylesheet and/or include a javascript file in your views, create an `assets` directory in the `resources/` folder.
-Since we might include several stylesheets and/or javascript files let's create **two subfolders**: `css` and `js` to store these files respectively.
+If you want to use a CSS stylesheet or include a javascript file in your views, create an `assets` directory in the `resources/` folder.
+Since we might include several stylesheets or javascript files, let's create **two subfolders**: `css` and `js` to store these files, respectively.
 A convention is to name the main javascript file `app.js` and the main stylesheet `app.css`.

 ### Customizable Assets